anna099/heidegger/thinking/1-thinking.md

 Phenomenology, as the λόγος of phenomena, must 'take beings [that are manifest] out of their concealment; to let them be seen as something unconcealed (ἀληθές);
 to *discover* them'.[^5]

+The ontological difference is what makes Heidegger's work so revolutionary (and also difficult).
+It is an observation that is easy to state but difficult to comport one's thinking around.
+The 'doctrine' of ontological difference states that *there is a difference between beings and being itself*.
+In other words, 'being' -- that which qualifies things *as things* -- is not itself a thing.
+It would be a grave error to hear this and subsequently render Heidegger as a kind of Platonist, for whom every thing is indebted in its essence to something more universal; for, in Plato, the forms or ideas are still, nonetheless, things.
+Indeed -- and here is the radical core of Heidegger's thinking -- the fact that being is not *a being* is what makes it completely elusive to the realm of propositional or definitional philosophy: as Pascal had realised, 'One cannot undertake to define being without falling into this absurdity; for one cannot define a word without beginning in this way: *"It is ..."*'[^6]

+These primary philosophical elements of Heidegger's -- phenomenology and the ontological difference -- are united to reveal the precise way in which the being-question is to be answered: not by asserting a proposition or a definition, which would remain trapped in the ontic sphere (i.e. the sphere of beings, things, entities), but to *let* being be *unconcealed* to us.
+Throughout all of Heidegger's 'ways, not works', it is this strategy, I argue, that remains ever-present.
+When he makes use of the concept of *Gelassenheit* in his later work, for instance, we still see the motif of *letting* [*lassen*] being *be*.
+When he increases his focus on poetry in the thirties, he is consciously aware of the capacity of poetic language to *let things be*, and allow a world to come into unconcealment.
+This is illustrated well by Angelus Silesius's poem, which Heidegger was so fond of:

+> *The rose is without 'why';<br>
+> It blooms simply because it blooms;<br>
+> It pays no attention to itself,<br>
+> Nor does it ask whether anyone sees it.*

+As I understand it, this recurring approach in Heidegger's thinking -- for which, in my view, the term *Gelassenheit* serves as a useful synecdoche -- is the inevitable consequence of thinking the ontological difference.
+Ordinary language (which Heidegger is so hostile towards, along with most other facets of 'common sense') is overwhelmingly 'ontic': to speak or write in a representational register is to rely on subjects, predicates, and an infinity of *things*, without any regard for the *being* of those things.
+It is no wonder that Carnap had to entirely reject Heidegger's writing about *das Nichts*: as Hegel recognised over a century prior to Carnap and Heidegger, 'the nothing' (as well as being itself) is no-thing, i.e., no entity.

+Carnap's failure -- and the failure of the entire history of philosophy, according to Heidegger, is the self-entrapment within *ontotheology*.